ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-2. Draw the loss curves for overfitting and underfitting.
+Q. Draw the loss curves for overfitting and underfitting.

 <details><summary><b>Answer</b></summary>